Lnrivas/CPSC_354_Project/log.md

 # AI
 Ivan - Chat GPT used to help debug code when errors were encountered and to help understand the code that was given to us by Dr. Kurz line by line.
+Kevan - ChatGPT was used to help revise Readme and text documents and correct them for errors and unclearness.